ENGLISH / ESPAÑOL

 [Picture of Jim inside Ham Shack]

-He is an expert in antennas and transmatches.
-He has taught numerous novice classes during his many years as a ham.
+He is an expert in antennas and transmatches and has taught numerous novice classes during his many years as a ham.
+He is active in ARDF (amateur radio direction finding) and has made numerous antennas and has taught classes on how to do it.

 [Picture of Jim's first radio station]

 In 1956, he started out by building his own transmitter with an 807 in the final.
 He sold newspapers to earn enough money to buy a National 125 receiver.
+His call sign was WN7IBB

 ABOUT STUDIO JTV | NEWS | VIDEOS | TELEVISION | FACILITIES